Yodha Ela

 Yoda Ela (Giant Canal) or Jaya Ganga, an 87 km long single banking water canal carrying excess water to Tissa Wewa reservoir from Kala Wewa reservoir in Anuradhapura.
 The Yodha Ela is known for achieving a rather low gradient for its time.
 The gradient is about 10 centimetres per kilometre or 6 inches per mile.

 Construction

-Yodha Ela was constructed during King Dathusena's reign in 459 AD.
+Yodha Ela was constructed during King Dhatusena's reign in 459 AD.
 It is 87 km long.
 It is a trans-basin diversion canal transferring water from Kala Oya Basin to Malwathu Oya Basin.
 It has a gradient of the order of 0.32 m drop along 1.61 km.
 Even with modern day survey equipment it would be difficult to achieve such accuracy.